Will Printed Newspapers Survive With Easy Online Access to News?

 Many rural districts don't have adequate Internet Broadband to all the homes, and these customers need to get their local paper to keep abreast of events close to home.
 Some small towns don't even have websites, or they don't maintain them to keep the information up to date.
 So local newspapers may have an advantage.
 At least for now.

 Google provides local response to search queries.
 However, this is only useful if people have Internet access.
 Online capability is becoming more available as cable and satellite companies expand their services, so the game is changing.

 Improved Search Results Provide Better Quality Articles Online

-Google began changing the game in February 2011 with modifications to their search algorithm.
+Google began changing the game in February 2011 with modifications to its search algorithm.
 They started with what’s known as the Panda Update.
-Once perfected, this is meant to deliver better quality results to searches.
-Then later, in 2012, they introduced the Penguin update to their search algorithm, which was focused on eliminating spammy content that offers no value to the reader.
+Once perfected, this was meant to deliver better quality results to searches.
+Later, in 2012, they introduced the Penguin update to their search algorithm, which focused on eliminating spammy content that offers no value to the reader.

 Google also experimented with "Google Authorship Markup" that allows authors of online articles to build a reputation for all their written content.

 This reputation affects the ranking of their articles based on acknowledged authority, which is determined by reader activity.

 In 2011 Google also added the +1 button to register reader approval on articles they read online, another form of determining quality.

 In January 2012, Google added “Search Plus Your World,” so when one uses Google to get answers to questions, the search results will be specific to his or her likes and interests.